kiss-my/webhook-transfer/README.md

 ## Deployment
 * Run the server using `yarn start` or use the Docker image `kissmy/webhook-transfer`

+## Disclaimer
+This app works if your webhook works, so please test your endpoints before raising an issue.
+It's not thoroughly tested nor has any kind of error handling (might have in the future if someone else than us uses it).
+It is provided "as is" but may evolve into something more robust if specific use cases arise in the future.

 ## Contribute
 Issues, PR's and enhancement ideas are welcome.
 While this project suits us for our current usage, we're doing our best to be reactive to any activity in this repository.